top of page

 An Interview with Oglala Lakota artist Wade Patton.

-CARAVAN Founding President, Paul G. Chandler, had the privilege of interviewing the noted contemporary indigenous artist Wade Patton, an enrolled member of the Oglala Lakota tribe in South Dakota, USA, who is also a participating artist in our GROUNDED exhibition.
+CARAVAN President, Paul G. Chandler, had the privilege of interviewing the noted contemporary indigenous artist Wade Patton, an enrolled member of the Oglala Lakota tribe in South Dakota, USA, who is also a participating artist in our GROUNDED exhibition.
 His work was recently featured in the New York Times.

 “Patton’s establishing a style of his own and there’s nothing like it right